 Imagine graduating from a top university in the United States and having the opportunity to kick-start your career in one of the most powerful economies in the world.
-That dream can become a reality if your application for a post-graduation work visa in the USA is successful.
-A post-graduation work visa is a permit that allows international students to stay and work in the US after completing their studies.
+That dream can become a reality if you receive U.S. post-completion employment authorization.
+While this is often called a post-graduation work visa, the main option for F-1 international students is Optional Practical Training (OPT), which is temporary employment authorization related to a student’s major field of study.
 It is a crucial pathway for many international students who aspire to gain work experience, expand their professional network, and explore their career options in the land of opportunity.

 Eligibility Criteria for a USA Post-Graduation Work Visa

-To be eligible for a post-graduation work visa in the USA, international students must meet certain criteria, listed below:
+To be eligible for post-completion OPT in the U.S., international students must meet certain criteria, listed below:

-- The job you intend to work in must be related to your field of study.
+- Any employment during OPT must be directly related to your major area of study.

 Steps on Applying for a U.S. Post-Graduation Work Visa